You are currently viewing How to: Hiking Hielo Azul in El Bolson

 Is Hielo Azul worth it?

 Well, that depends on a few factors and everyone will need to make up their own mind regarding this.
 As for me, it wasn’t so much.
 It was one of the last stops in Patagonia, after about 6 weeks of almost pure hiking and seeing incredible landscapes.
-I’ve seen more impressive glaciers which required less effort.
+I’ve seen more impressive glaciers, which required less effort, in Torres del Paine, along the Carretera Austral and further south in Argentina.
 I don’t regret going though, but I have to admit that I was quite tired and it’s not a super easy hike.
 So I found it a lot of effort for what it was.

 The season was great though, I really enjoyed the autumn colors and occasional ice crystals on the way.
 So if you’re excited to go on a hike, sleep in the mountains and see a glacier, it’s worth it.
 If you also find yourself a little tired of hiking and thinking “Do I have to, is this really something I cannot miss?”, you might want to look at one of the day trips suggested below instead.
 They’re less challenging and you won’t need to take so much with you.